 The next step is to reduce distracted driving and keep the pet restrained so they do not become a projectile.
 This can be achieved with any of our harnesses attached to a seat belt tether.
 We even offer a very convenient direct-to-seat belt attachment that clicks right into the seat belt system.

-Our Tru-Fit Enhanced Strength Harnesses offers the ultimate protection for dogs and humans.
-When connected to the seat belt system with our seat belt tether, they pass crash-testing based on standards from the Federal Motor Vehicle Safety Standard (FMVSS) No. 213 for child car seats.
+Our Impact and Tru-Fit Enhanced Strength Harnesses offers the ultimate protection for dogs and humans.
+When connected to your car's seat belt system, they pass crash-testing based on standards from the Federal Motor Vehicle Safety Standard (FMVSS) No. 213 for child car seats.

 All prices are in USD